And more specifically: how to choose your espresso machine?

 Average time for an espresso: 10 minutes

-Note: It will be necessary to "test" each coffee and then adjust the grind size or the amount of coffee in the basket to obtain a good extraction.
+Note: It will be necessary to "test" each coffee and then adjust the grind size or the amount of coffee in the basket to achieve a good extraction.
 As with an electric espresso machine, the flow rate will be a very good indicator of the quality of your extraction.

 The capsule or pod machine